olafnub/andydoes-writing/README.md

 2. [Take CodePath Technical Interview Prep course (TIP) or watch their youtube advice](https://www.codepath.org/courses/tech-interview-prep) (start looking into #3 after you sign-up)
 3. [Getting better at data structures and algorithms (DSA)](https://neetcode.io/practice?subpage=practice) (I would almost overlap this and codepath together.
 For example I would start neetcoding then then sign up for #2 then continue neetcoding until it's TIP time)

 These are seriously the only three things you need for getting into software engineering.
-And to be fair, you can even skip _the odin project_ if full-stack development (web development) or project making is not on the forefront of your mind. **Taking action is when it truly counts**, and if you struggle with consistency, break it down and don't overload yourself.
+And to be fair, you can even skip _the odin project_ if full-stack development (web development) or project making is not on the forefront of your mind (check out quote #1). **Taking action is when it truly counts**, and if you struggle with consistency, break it down and don't overload yourself.
 For example, either do 1 neetcode a day or only 1 lesson of the odin project a day.
 No less, and no more.
 When you're on a consistent streak of 2-3 weeks and feel like you're ready to up it then you can increase the amount you do.

 **Please read paragraph (C), since I believe everyone learns differently.**